georgevidalakis/kth_music_informatics_project/README.md

 The Music classifier first learns to discriminate between Human & AI generated music.

 **Dataset:**
-Visualization of CLAP embeddings using TSNR.
+Visualization of CLAP embeddings using TSNE.
 By rotating our points in reduced 3D space we notice we could train a network to learn non-linear decision boundary.

 ![image](https://github.com/user-attachments/assets/36342758-fefe-4b03-8c96-63fb8c86b498)